junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Prevention is used in areas where malaria is common, especially to protect children who are weak or sick for other reasons.

-It is also used by persons visting a malaria area who have no defenses against the disease.
+It is also used by persons visiting a malaria area who have no defenses against the disease.

 Medicines are usually given weekly.